 Sweden

-Malmรถ has an extremely diverse population with over 190 nationalities and about 180 languages spoken.
+Malmö has an extremely diverse population with over 190 nationalities and about 180 languages spoken.
 The multicultural influence of the city’s inhabitants isn’t only heard, it can also be seen in a number of ways…especially when it comes to the food.

-When you think of Swedish food, your mind might immediately jump to meatballs, but Malmรถ is actually most well-known for its falafel.
 There is still much debate amongst locals over where to find the best falafel in the city, but a common favorite is Varnhems Falafel.
 This is a great spot to grab a cheap, delicious, vegan-friendly bite to eat.

 When you inevitably find yourself in a food coma, you’ll need a place to lay your head.
-A stay at the Clarion Hotel Malmรถ Live is a must.
+A stay at the Clarion Hotel Malmö Live is a must.
 This hotel is centrally located and has a skybar and restaurant with the best sunset views of the city.

 By Kirstie from Hall Around the World